brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 Precambrian rocks were always made of granite and schist, while layered strata always belonged to a more recent eon.
 Now this distinction lies in tatters.
-The Supergroup is built of layered strata, yet is Precambrian like the granites.
+The Supergroup is built of layered strata like the rocks above it, yet is Precambrian like the granites below.
 The hiker can no longer simply infer a rock’s eon from its type.

-In later years the hiker will learn to see these Supergroup exposures along the NKT as helpful analogies for other features in the Canyon.
+In later years the hiker will learn to see these Supergroup exposures along the SK and NK Trails as helpful analogies for other features in the Canyon.
 For example,
 the Hakatai slope we saw earlier — behind Panorama Point —